Table of Contents

 Most common.
 The simple requirement builder is used to build requirements in a structured format.
 Using simple requirements will automatically create dependency cards for course pages and program pages throughout the Curriculum and Catalog products.

 A basic WYSIWYG (What You See Is What You Get) editor that allows for free-form input.

 The easiest and fastest option for a copy and paste transfer from older content/tool into the platform.

-Keep in mind that the Free Form builder lacks a few abilities that are available in the Simple and Advanced Requirement builders:
+Keep in mind that the Free Form builder lacks a few abilities that are available in the Simple Requirement builder: